How to Stay Healthy While Traveling… Naturally!

 Before we founded an international tour company, I was a Board Certified Acupuncture Physician with an extensive background in Western herbs & nutritional supplements.
 (I am still licensed, but my only patients these days seem to be street dogs in need of TLC!)
 I was adjunct faculty at a college for Acupuncture and Natural Medicine, I guest lectured at other holistic schools, and regularly gave classes about how to use herbs and vitamins at local health food stores.
 In fact, I worked in the natural foods industry for 13 years, helping people decide on the best nutritional supplements for their specific needs.

-For over 8 years we have lived out of our suitcases exclusively (yes, all year long, for 8 years).
+For over 10 years we have lived out of our suitcases exclusively (yes, all year long, for a decade!)
 Despite having to live within the confines (and airline weight allowances) of my suitcase, I still carry a giant bag of supplements with me.
 I carry almost all of the suggestions below with me year-round.

-With over 20 years of experience between the world of natural health and long-term international travel, it’s a pleasure to share my unique insight and expertise with you!
+With over decades of combined experience between the world of natural health and long-term international travel, it’s a pleasure to share my unique insight and expertise with you!

 This page discusses tips for